-When driving down town, I was struck by how beautiful Charleston was.
-Fine old colonial style houses, humid temperatures, trees, and the relaxed pace are all elements that have pulled me back to Savannah, Georgia, on numerous occasions and it was so fantastic to find another city that ticked all the boxes.
+When we arrived and took a drive down town, I was struck by how beautiful Charleston was.
+It was full of colonial style houses, humid temperatures and live oaks.
+The relaxed pace of the south keeps me coming back to Savannah, Georgia, and it was fantastic to find another city that ticked all my boxes.

-Aside from the world renowned Southern hospitality, Charleston is also famous for being the location of the start of the Civil War.
+Aside from its Southern hospitality, Charleston is infamous as the location for the breakout of the Civil War.
 The conflict started when South Carolina seceded from the Union and attacked a ship in Charleston harbour.
-Shortly after, they opened fire on the Union controlled Fort Sumter and, so it began.
+Shortly after, they opened fire on Union-controlled Fort Sumter and the rest is history.
+Quite literally.

-Charleston is often referred to as the Holy City, which refers to the sheer number of churches and places of worship it had.
-This includes the beautiful Emanuel African Methodist Church, which is the oldest African Methodist Episcopal church in the South and really is a sight to behold.
+Charleston is often referred to as the Holy City.
+This is in reference to the sheer number of churches and places of worship it has.
+This includes the Emanuel African Methodist Church – the oldest African Methodist Episcopal church in the South.

 Sadly, it was this church that was the target of a white supremacist gunman’s attack in in June of 2015.
-The gunman, who I won’t name because he doesn’t deserve it, killed 8 black parishioners and their Pastor during an evening Bible study group.
+The gunman killed 8 black parishioners and their Pastor during an evening Bible study group.

-The American opera ‘Porgy and Bess’ was also written by novelist Du Bose, along with composers, George and Ira Gershwin in 1934.
-It tells the story of Porgy, a disabled African American beggar who falls in love with Bess, a drug addict who has some pretty shady friends.
+The American opera ‘Porgy and Bess’ is based on the book ‘Porgy’ by novelist Du Bose.
+He, along with composers, George and Ira Gershwin produced the opera, set in Charleston.
+Porgy is a disabled African American beggar who falls for drug-addicted, Bess.

-Charleston is also the city where jazz trumpeter extraordinaire, Louis Armstrong, first came to the wider public’s attention.
+Charleston is also where jazz trumpeter extraordinaire, Louis Armstrong, first came to the wider public’s attention.

 Charleston is crammed with history.
-Some good, some not so good – pretty much like everywhere else.
-However, it is great to see so much history remembered and celebrated within the city.
-As well as the buildings and the people, the mixtures of African, British, French and American influence on the local cuisine is not to be missed.
-You can’t go far in Charleston without indulging in some seriously good food, which you can experience at the City Market, amongst other places.
+Some good; some not so good.
+However, it’s not a city to shy away from its past.
+As well as the buildings and the people, the mixtures of African, British, French and American influence on the local cuisine can’t be missed.
+You can’t go far in Charleston without indulging in some seriously good food.
+This is at its best at the City Market.

-The Market is open daily and houses a fantastic range of individual vendors, including fine food and drink, shoes, hats, glass, and jewellery.
-The market is also opened on a Friday and Saturday evening and the atmosphere is wonderful.
-If you’d like to experience a true taste of Charleston, you can’t go far wrong with a trip to the City Market.
+The Market is open daily and houses a fantastic range of vendors, including food and drink, shoes, hats, glass, and jewellery.
+The market is also opened on a Friday and Saturday evening, and the atmosphere is wonderful.
+If you want to experience a true taste of Charleston, you can’t go far wrong with a trip here.

 US Custom House